johnwry/dm2/markdown/colossians/colossians.md

     <br/>

-    2. Colossians 1:9 – <em>To pray for you and to ask…</em> We will now focus
-    in on the <strong><u>heart</u></strong> of Paul’s petition for the Colossians.
+    2. Colossians 1:9 – * To pray for you and to ask…*  We will now focus in on the <strong><u>heart</u></strong> of Paul’s petition for the Colossians.
 What was the central request of his prayer?

 a.
-Colossians 1:9e – Paul prayed    <em>that [they] may be filled with the knowledge</em> of God’s will.
+Colossians 1:9e – Paul prayed    * that [they] may be filled with the knowledge*  of God’s will.
 Paul
     wanted God to abundantly <strong><u>fill</u></strong> the Colossians with a precise kind of knowledge.

-    1) The verb <em>filled</em> PLEROO conveys the idea of being filled all the way to the <strong><u>top</u></strong>, even to the point of overflowing.
+    1) The verb * filled*  PLEROO conveys the idea of being filled all the way to the <strong><u>top</u></strong>, even to the point of overflowing.